Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 Boolean Modifier
 ****************

-The Boolean modifier performs operations on meshes that are otherwise too complex to achieve with as few steps by editing meshes manually, meaning you can achieve results with little effort to make mesh operations like Unions, Differences and Intersections.

-The Boolean modifier uses one of three Boolean operations (*Difference* (negation), *Union* (conjunction), and *Intersect* (disjunction)) to create a single compound object out of two mesh objects.
+The Boolean modifier performs operations on meshes that are otherwise too complex to achieve with as few steps by editing meshes manually.
+The Boolean modifier uses one of three Boolean operations that can be used to create a single mesh out of two mesh objects:

+:Difference: Negation
+:Union: Conjunction
+:Intersect: Disjunction

 ..
 TODO: Update image with 'Show all Edges' enabled
 .. figure:: /images/Modifier_Generate_Boolean_Union_Intersect_Difference_Examples.jpg

    The Union, Intersection and Difference between a Cube and a UV Sphere, with the modifier applied to the Sphere and using the cube as target.

 .. note::